Alex-Marco18/Sales-Revenue-Prediction/ReadMe.md

 🐙 GitHub: [https://github.com/Alex-Marco18]

-“Real-world machine learning is not about building models — it’s about building systems that work reliably in production.”
+“Real-world machine learning is not about building models — it’s about building systems that work reliably in production.
+And i would say i guess this was closed to that”

+If you want Youtube tutorial on how i did this send me a message on my LinkedIn Account.